 Wednesday 11.00 – 19.30

 Thursday 11.00 – 19.30

 Explore County Tyrone | Lissan House

-Lying in a 267 acre plot of land lives Lissan House, a beautiful country house full of history.
-You will find this stunning property just one and a half miles north from Cookstown, at the foot of the Sperrin Mountains.
-It has been, and still is, one of the most sought after wedding venues since its opening in 2012.
+Lying in a 267-acre plot of land lives Lissan House, a beautiful country house full of history.
+You will find this stunning property just one and a half miles north of Cookstown, at the foot of the Sperrin Mountains.
+It has been and still is, one of the most sought-after wedding venues since its opening in 2012.

 While exploring County Tyrone, this magnificent estate is definitely a place you will enjoy.
 You can tour the historic house, explore the forest and take in the stunning scenery, and relax by the Lissan Water.